IS YOUR JUDGE FOLLOWING THEIR ETHICAL RULES ?

 substantially affect the value of the interest;

-(iv) ownership of government securities is not a financial interest in the issuer unless a
+(iv) ownership of government securities is not a financial interest in the

-proceeding pending or impending before the judge could substantially affect the value of
+proceeding pending or impending before the judge could substantially affect the

 the securities.